-Since the compass is a main feature of the ENC, you may set and calibrate it very precisely.
+Since the compass is a main data source for the ENC, you need to set and calibrate it very precisely.

 The information on the right is the time that has elapsed since the last calibration (in minutes, hours, days or ‘> 1y’ if the time is greater than 1 year).